SoftUni-Internal/interactive-content/EN/00-Encapsulation/04-Mutable-and-Immutable-Objects.md

 - **getFirstTeam(): List(Person) (Collections.unmodifiableList)**
 - **getReserveTeam(): List(Person) (Collections.unmodifiableList)**

-## This class should be applicable in the following context:
+## This Class Should be Applicable in the Following Context:
 ```java
 Team team = new Team (name: "Black Eagles");
 for (Person player : players) {